-The Appellants also argued that the Final Plan was but a first step in a two-part plan of redistricting, and that it would be impractical, as well as unfair, to implement the Final Plan when a more comprehensive plan is forthcoming.
+The Appellants offer little support for these contentions other than fragments from certain emails, the context of which has not been established.
+The Appellants claim that the that the Final Plan was but a first step in a two-part plan of redistricting, and that it would be impractical, as well as unfair, to implement the Final Plan when a more comprehensive plan is forthcoming.
 This assertion, however, is speculative.
 Although the Local Board appears to have left a possibility open regarding future plans, there is no evidence of the development of future, more extensive closings or relocations.